discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

   - name: Aegis
     variant: party
     uptime: On Demand
-code: '[&DQMvOR0nRiqEAAAAiAAAAJUBAAALGwAACRsAAAAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQMvOR0nRiqEAAAAiAAAAJUBAAALGwAACRsAAAAAAAAAAAAAAAAAAAAAAAA=]"
 classification:
   - 3
   - 3
   - 3
   - 3
   - 3
-date: 2022-03-12T23:19:26.305Z
+date: 2022-03-13T19:38:06.499Z
 ---
 <Warning>

 This build is very common in PuGs.
-More info about building team compositions can be found [here](/guides/effective-comp).
+It is part of a composition called PuG Meta.
+More info about this composition can be found [here](/guides/meta-explained).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
 It therefore shines most in less experienced groups as well as when you have bad instabilities.

 </Warning>